-Duplex and triplex housing have been part of traditional New England architecture for centuries and provide a way to increase density at a modest scale with structures that resemble singlefamily homes.
+Duplex and triplex housing have been part of traditional New England architecture for centuries and provide a way to increase density at a modest scale with structures that resemble single-family homes.
 These homes can be built in a standalone fashion within single-family districts or as part of more coordinated neighborhood-scale proposals.

 Examples of traditional duplexes and triplexes.
-Source: Union Studio.
+Photo credit: Union Studio.